 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
 You can also spot treat the stain with a dry cleaning solvent.
 Follow the product directions for use and always test on an inside seam or hem to be sure there is no color change or damage to the fabric.

 Buttered bread always lands upside down on the carpet.
 To remove the stains, lift as much of the solids away from the fibers as possible using a dull knife.
 Do not rub because it will only push the oil deeper into the fibers and make the stain larger.

-Sprinkle the stain with cornstarch, baking soda or talcum powder to absorb the oil.
+Sprinkle the stain with cornstarch, baking soda, or talcum powder to absorb the oil.
 Use a soft bristle brush to work it slightly into the carpet.
 Allow the powder to sit on the stain for at least fifteen minutes.
 Use a vacuum to remove the powder.
 Blot the stain with a dry cleaning solvent following the product instructions.
 Use a clean white cloth or paper towel.
 Keep blotting until no more oil is transferred from the carpet to the cloth.

-If you do not have a dry cleaning solvent or carpet cleaning product, mix one tablespoon of hand dishwashing detergent in two cups hot water.
+If you do not have a dry cleaning solvent or carpet cleaning product, mix one tablespoon of hand dishwashing detergent in two cups of hot water.
 Add one tablespoon household ammonia.
-Blot the stain with a sponge dipped in the cleaning solution then with a dry paper towel until the stain is removed.
+Blot the stain with a sponge dipped in the cleaning solution with a dry paper towel until the stain is removed.
 Be sure to "rinse" the area with a cloth dipped in plain water to remove any soapy residue that will actually attract more soil.

 The same cleaning techniques and products recommended for carpet can be used to remove butter stains from upholstery.
-If you use the wet cleaning steps, be careful not to overwet the fabric because excess moisture in the cushions can cause a problem.
+If you use the wet cleaning steps, be careful not to oversaturate the fabric because excess moisture in the cushions can cause a problem.
 If the upholstery is silk or vintage, sprinkle with cornstarch and call a professional before attempting to remove the stain especially if you need more stain removal tips.